 If possible, do any extensive or even minor renovation projects before you move a single piece of furniture into your home.
 Want to knock out that wall dividing the living room and kitchen?
 Need to update the tub or shower?
 Does the kitchen need an entire makeover?
 If so, tackle those projects first.
 Not only will the open spaces give you plenty of room to work, but you'll also be better able to visualize the furniture and décor that will match the rest of your house after you're done.

 If you have any large rooms in your home, it can be tempting to fill them with furniture in order to close them in and make them feel warmer and cozier.
-Sometimes it’s best to resist that temptation, however, and simply allow the room to exist as-is.
-Instead, decorate and furnish large rooms with bold artwork and pieces of furniture that draw your eye’s attention instead of causing it wander around the room straining for something to focus on.
-In art, negative space can often have a powerful effect on the viewer, and the same is true in home décor as well.
+Sometimes it's best to resist that temptation, however, and simply allow the room to exist as-is.
+Instead, decorate and furnish large rooms with bold artwork and pieces of furniture that draw your eye's attention instead of causing it to wander around the room straining for something to focus on.
+In art, negative space can often have a powerful effect on the viewer, and the same is true in-home décor as well.

 While it's nice to have an entire set of matching furniture, it's not realistic for most people.
 Don't leave a new piece of furniture behind just because it may not fit perfectly with your existing furniture.
 In many cases, a vintage sofa, cabinet, chair, or table can turn into the showpiece of a room—even if it came from a different decade or even century from the rest of your furniture.